Daily activity is one of the greatest joys (and health benefits) of owning a furry friend.

 Which canine fitness device you buy depends largely on what information or tools you need.

-There are a lot of factors to consider, including cost, battery life, data accuracy, and functionality.
+There are many factors to consider, including cost, battery life, data accuracy, and functionality.

 If your dog is an avid swimmer, you’ll want to invest in a waterproof tracker.

-Or, if your dog has a medical condition that your vet wants you to monitor, invest in a device with real-time, reliable data-tracking capabilities.
+Or, if your vet wants you to monitor your dog’s medical condition, invest in a device with real-time, reliable data-tracking capabilities.

 If you’re most curious about the distance traveled on your furry pal’s daily walk, you can probably stick to something simpler and more affordable.